rstudio/rstudio-conf-2022-program/working-with-people/enterprise-level-data-science-success.md

 talk_id: 22169
 talk_slug: enterprise-level-data-science-success
 talk_type: regular
+talk_tags: [career-development, champion]
 session_slug: working-with-people
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Enterprise-Level Data Science Success
+talk_title: "Enterprise-Level Data Science Success"
 # A short version of the title, suitable for small displays
 talk_title_short: Enterprise-Level Data Science Success
 # A link to your talk's materials, when ready